This is an AI translated post.

 Select Language

-SoftBank is expected to secure advanced semiconductor-based computing systems and data processing capabilities necessary for generative AI development and AI-related businesses by building an AI data center using the Sakai plant site.
-The data center will also be open to external organizations such as universities, research institutions, and businesses.
+By building an AI data center utilizing the Sakai factory site, SoftBank is expected to establish a cutting-edge semiconductor-based computing system and secure the data processing capabilities necessary for generative AI development and AI-related businesses.
+In addition, the data center is scheduled to be open to external organizations such as universities, research institutions, and companies.